gbmhunter/blog/content/posts/2015/01-01-happy-new-year-plans-2015/index.md

 And here is a screenshot of the number of visitors by month up to Jan 2015 since I started logging:

-{{< img src="mbedded-ninja-visitor-stats-by-month-to-jan-2015.png" width="608px" caption="Num. of visitors to mbedded.ninja by month to January 2015."  >}}
+{{% figure src="mbedded-ninja-visitor-stats-by-month-to-jan-2015.png" width="608px" caption="Num. of visitors to mbedded.ninja by month to January 2015."  %}}

 Things I hope to attempt this year: